dawn-cph/dja/_posts/2025-05-01-nirspec-merged-table-v4.md

 - `nirspec_redshifts_manual` - Grades and comments from visual inspection
 - `nirspec_integrated` - Observed- and rest-frame filters integrated through the spectra at the derived redshift
 - `grizli_photometry` - Photometry and some eazy outputs of the nearest counterpart in the DJA/grizli photometric catalogs

+The public spectra are shown in a large overview table at [public_prelim_v4.2.html](https://s3.amazonaws.com/msaexp-nirspec/extractions/public_prelim_v4.2.html).

 ```python